 - CND holds an annual 2-day retreat for the team

-- Quarterly 90 day planning sessions
+- Quarterly 90-day planning sessions

 - Weekly 1-on-1 accountability

-- Professional development – 3/2/1 every quarter (meet 3 people, read 2 books and go to one development event) – reward people for doing this
+- Professional development – 3/2/1 every quarter (meet 3 people, read 2 books, and go to one development event) – reward people for doing this

 “Investors are impressed that we always have our monthly accounts done (P&L and Cashflow), plus it means you can actually make informed decisions.”

-Systems
+3. World-Class Systems

 Will covered the importance of having properly documented systems for every aspect of your business.
+(Check out my own system for writing systems)

 The CND systems manual is managed in Confluence.
 (I also use Confluence for all my business systems after getting this advice from Will)